CSV to JSON Converter

 - Select the delimiter used in your CSV (comma, tab, or semicolon)

-- Toggle whether the first row contains headers
+- Toggle whether the first row contains column headers

 - The JSON output is generated instantly as you type